breathbath/gotainer/README.md

        ...
        func main() {
-            container := NewAppContainer() //here we already have created a DbConnection resource container.AddNewMethod("my_db_service", NewMyDbService, "db") //adding our services with the db in it
+            container := NewAppContainer() //here we already have created a DbConnection resource container.AddNewMethod("my_db_service", NewMyDbService, "dbConnString") //adding our services with the dbConnString in it

             //the actual garbage collection callback
             dbGarbageCollector := func(service interface{}) error {